 The database server issues an exception and an error message if the purpose settings indicate that the access method does not support a requested SQL statement or keyword.
-If a user inadvertently specifies a feature that the access-method design purposely omits and the SQL syntax conforms to the IBM Informix Guide to SQL: Syntax, the documentation does not provide a solution.

-Specify access-method support for the following items in the sysams system catalog table with a CREATE PRIMARY ACCESS\METHOD or Alter ACCESS\METHOD statement:
+Specify access-method support for statements, keywords, and storage space types in the sysams system catalog table with a CREATE PRIMARY ACCESS\METHOD or Alter ACCESS\METHOD statement.